Have you ever considered diving in the Bahamas?

 Tiger Beach, Grand Bahama

-Hidden away approximately 20-miles off the coast of Grand Bahama is a beach that has grown to become world renowned.
+Hidden away approximately 20-miles off the coast of Grand Bahama Island is a beach that has grown to become world renowned.
 As the name suggests, Tiger Beach offers divers the chance to witness the majestic Tiger Sharks in their natural surroundings.
 If you are an avid photographer or simply in awe of the beauty of sharks, this beach will not disappoint.
 The crystal clear waters bring in numerous shark species alongside the Tigers- including Lemon sharks, Caribbean reef sharks, Hammerheads and Nurse sharks.
 Tiger Beach is a true reflection on the protection and its positive effects on the marine ecosystem.

 The Washing Machine, Exumas